grid#

 - __call__(fun, *args, **kwargs)[source]#

-Evaluate the given function on the unisolvent nodes of the grid.
+Evaluate a function on the unisolvent nodes in the given domain.

 - Parameters:

-fun (Callable) – The given function to evaluate.
-The function must accept as its first argument a two-dimensional array and return as its output an array of the same length as the input array.
+fun (Callable) – The function to evaluate.
+Must accept as its first argument a two-dimensional array of shape

-**kwargs – Additional keyword arguments passed to the given function.
+**kwargs – Additional keyword arguments passed to the function.

 - Returns:

-The values of the given function evaluated on the unisolvent nodes (i.e., the coefficients of the polynomial in the Lagrange basis).
+The function values evaluated at the unisolvent nodes in the user domain.
+These values correspond to the coefficients of the polynomial in the Lagrange basis.

 - Return type: